-Updated 2019.
-Amsterdam is one of those European bucket list cities isn’t it.
-You hear about all of the crazy trips people have there, the famous Red Light District and the cafes where you can smoke weed.
+Amsterdam is one of those European bucket list cities, isn’t it?
+You hear about all of the crazy trips people have there, the famous Red Light District and the even more famous cafes!
 Not to mention the pictures of the beautiful canals and quirky canal houses.

 If this sounds like you and what you want from a trip to Amsterdam then read on.